-If you receive data files via disc or email, you can copy them to the software root directory\Profiles folder in Windows Explorer.
+If you receive data files via disc or email, you can copy them to the C:\software root directory\Profiles folder in Windows Explorer.
 The next time you enter the Profile Explorer screen the software will automatically create folders for those profiles based on the profile name and put the profiles in the folders.

-In situations that require it, you have the ability to edit the profile name.
+In situations that require it, you can edit the profile name.
 This can be especially useful when products are very similar but have different names.
 Once the profile has been optimized, it can be renamed and used as a baseline profile for similar products if the need arises.
 This eliminates the need to re-profile similar products unnecessarily.

 Note: Renaming a profile includes the name that is embedded in the profile that shows up on the printout